-The Ozarks Studies Institute seeks to preserve the heritage of the Ozarks, its culture, environment and history by fostering a comprehensive knowledge of Ozarks' peoples, places, characteristics and dynamics.
+The Ozarks Studies Institute, an initiative of the Missouri State University Libraries, seeks to preserve the heritage of the Ozarks, its culture, environment and history by fostering a comprehensive knowledge of Ozarks' peoples, places, characteristics and dynamics.
 The Institute promotes a sense of place for residents and visitors alike and serves as an educational resource by collecting existing and discovering new knowledge about the Ozarks and by providing access to that knowledge.
-The Ozarks Studies Institute meets its mission by:

 - Using traditional, innovative and emerging technologies to preserve and present the Ozarks' heritage.

 - Developing multi-disciplinary programs with the purpose of fostering an appreciation of the beauty and complexity of the Ozarks.

 - Encouraging scholarly research focusing on the Ozarks.

 - Being an educational resource, particularly for the region's elementary and secondary schools.

 - Collaborating with partners from outside the university including other institutions focusing on the Ozarks such as folk-life centers, museums, historical and cultural societies and other universities and colleges.

 - Making related collections at the university (i.e., Lederer Collection of African-American Heritage in the Ozarks, Ozarks Labor Union Archives, Max Hunter Folk Song collection, McCann Ozarks Folk Music collection) more visible and accessible.